v8turbo420517-prog/vram8gb_comfyui_wan2.2/README.md

 ---

 ## Future Plan & Roadmap
-The core workflow is fully completed and optimized.
-The 3-video gallery is updated weekly to showcase our latest creations.
-For the full collection of videos, please check our YouTube channel.<br>
-▢ Update the 3-video gallery with new character archetypes (Stationmaster, Railway Worker, etc.) every week.
+The core workflow is now fully complete and optimized.
+You can view past archives and other videos in 5-second videos.

 ## 🔗 Links
 * **5-second video:** [https://5s-video.com] (Gallery)